Browse the Guide:

 Civil War Small Manuscripts Collection.
 Ms2003-014.

 CHARLTON FAMILY.
 PAPERS, 1853-1958.
 0.2 cu. ft.
 Residents of Christiansburg (Montgomery County), Virginia.
 Civil War-era letters of Davidson W. L. Charlton and his sons Milton (54th Virginia Infantry), James P. and Pembroke (both of the 4th Virginia Infantry); and nephew Waddy C. Charlton (also of the 4th), all written to family friend Oliver H. P. Carden.
 Also includes other correspondence, legal/financial documents, and ephemera.
 Transcripts available.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1980-001.

 CHARLESTON, WEST VIRGINIA.
 ACCOUNT BOOK, 1885.
 0.1 cu. ft.
 Account book contains the accounting information for an unidentified business in the Charleston, West Virginia area.
 Entries date from February 23, 1885 through September 3, 1885.
 Finding aid available on the Virginia Heritabe database.
 Ms2011-070.